Create meaningful work on YouTube without abandoning your nervous system.

 If this experience resonates with you, there is nothing wrong with you.

-For many sensitive people, we react this way because the nervous system learned to protect itself earlier in life.
-The tragedy is that the same sensitivity that makes you thoughtful and perceptive can also make visibility feel threatening.
+For many sensitive creators, we react this way because the nervous system learned to protect itself earlier in life.
+The tragedy is that the people who often have the most meaningful things to share — the ones who feel deeply, who care deeply, who understand others in ways most people can't — are the same ones whose nervous systems make visibility feel the most threatening.

 So, instead of forcing yourself to push through fear, I want you to know that a better path is possible.